MS Excel: LEFT Function (WS, VBA)

 The LEFT function can also be used in VBA code in Microsoft Excel.

-Let's look at some Excel LEFT function examples and explore how you would use the LEFT function in Excel VBA code:
+Let's look at some Excel LEFT function examples and explore how to use the LEFT function in Excel VBA code:

 The variable LResult would now contain the value of "Alp".